 '''

 distcleancheck_listfiles = \

-find -type f -exec sh -c 'test -f $(srcdir)/{} || echo {}' ';'
+find . -type f -exec sh -c 'test -f $(srcdir)/$$1 || echo $$1' \

+sh '{}' ';'

 '''

 The above definition is not the default because it's usually an error if your Makefiles cause some distributed files to be rebuilt when the user build the package.
 (Think about the user missing the tool required to build the file; or if the required tool is built by your package, consider the cross-compilation case where it can't be run.)
-There is a FAQ entry about this (see Section 27.5 [distcleancheck], page 120), make sure you read it before playing with distcleancheck\listfiles.
+There is an entry in the FAQ about this (see Section 27.5 [distcleancheck], page 126), make sure you read it before playing with distcleancheck\listfiles.